 - changes of registered office address;

-- company’s decision to keep the information about people with “significant control” (PSC) in the central register;
+- the company’s decision to keep information about people with “significant control” (PSC) in the central register;

-- people who exercise “significant control” over the company (PSC), unless a company decided to keep this information in the central register.
+- people who exercise “significant control” over the company (PSC), unless a company has decided to keep this information in the central register.
 This information from the company’s PSC register is to be filed to the Company Register annually together with the company’s confirmation statement.